-An ideal hunting knife should be able to perform several roles, it should be able to gutt, skin, bone and butcher very efficiently.
-To better understand the requirements here’s a breakdown of each of those uses.
+An ideal hunting knife should be able to perform several roles.
+It should be able to gut, skin, bone, and butcher very efficiently.
+To better understand the requirements, here’s a breakdown of each of those uses.

 One of the most important uses of a modern hunting knife is to able to perform field dressing, which is basically the process of removing the internal organs from a kill in order to stop contamination of the meat.
 When a deer has been killed, gutting the animal is the first thing that must be performed.
 A hunting knife is used to cut the animal open in order to remove the internal organs.
 A gut hook can make this job much easier, but we’ll cover that topic in depth later on in the article.

 Skinning is a very important aspect of the hunting knife.
 An effective hunting knife needs to be able to carefully cut through the skin of the animal without accidentally tearing through to abdomen or cutting muscles.
-The ideal skilling knife will be thin, short and slightly curved.
+The ideal skinning knife will be thin, short, and slightly curved.

 Types of Hunting Knives

 If you ask someone to describe a hunting knife, they’ll probably think of the classic camp knife.
-A camp knife has been designed to perform all of the tasks you’d expect a hunting knife to be capable off, they are great multi-purpose tools. amp knives are largely based on hunting knives, with the exception that they will generally have a larger drop point which is capable of performing a range of jobs around the camp site.
+A camp knife has been designed to perform all of the tasks you’d expect a hunting knife to be capable of - they are great multi-purpose tools.
+Camp knives are largely based on hunting knives, with the exception that they will generally have a larger drop point which is capable of performing a range of jobs around the camp site.

 It’s extremely important to preserve the neck area of an animal if you wish to create an animal trophy.
 This where the caping knife excels, with its smaller size and upturned point, it’s the perfect utility for performing this delicate task.
 Even though a caping knife by definition specialises in caping, they can still be used to perform a variety of tasks.